Geotab/sdk-map-addin-samples/vehicleInfo/README.md

 Administration > System > System Settings > Add-Ins > New Add-in > drag and drop zip file.

-addin.html and addin.css are the HTML and stylesheets, respectively. addin.js initializes dictionaries and defines behaviour when a device on the map is clicked.
-When a device is clicked, getData() executes, making multiCalls and manipulating the data. calls.js contains multiCall and global variable definitions. methods.js defines utility and data manipulation functions.
+addin.html and addin.css are the HTML and stylesheets, respectively.

+addin.js initializes dictionaries and defines behaviour when a device on the map is clicked.
+When a device is clicked, getData() executes, making multiCalls and manipulating the data.

+calls.js contains multiCall and global variable definitions.
+The only API calls not defined in calls.js are in the getDiagnosticName() function.

+methods.js defines utility and data manipulation functions.
 These functions take the result of multiCalls (see call.js) and perform desired arithmetic/tasks.
-Note: the only API calls not defined in calls.js are in the getDiagnosticName() function.

 For more information/details please contact integrations@geotab.com.